How to Celebrate Hanukkah at Home | Part 1

 - Anoint the kings and priests

 Yeshua was anointed and prepared for the ultimate sacrifice (see Mark 14) right before the last Passover.
-Like Yeshua, we have been anointed and set apart for Kingdom service.
+Like Yeshua, we have been anointed and set apart for service in the Kingdom.

-As you celebrate Hanukkah at home, remember the Maccabean Revolt was rooted in the desire to maintain true identity and defeat the foreign gods and practices that tried to comprise and confuse the Jewish people.
+As you celebrate Hanukkah at home, remember that the Maccabean Revolt was rooted in the desire to maintain a true identity and defeat the foreign gods and practices that sought to compromise and confuse the Jewish people.
 It was as much of a spiritual war as it was a physical and civil war.

-Understanding the prophetic symbolism of Hanukkah and the act of lighting the candles (discussed in Part 2) is a reminder that if we don’t maintain the purity of our oil and light, then darkness will attempt to overshadow the truth.
+Understanding the prophetic symbolism of Hanukkah and the act of lighting the candles (discussed in Part 2) serves as a reminder that if we fail to maintain the purity of our oil and light, then darkness will attempt to overshadow the truth.

 This is the battle that has raged since the beginning of time.